LARC-CMU-SMU/deeplight/README.md

 ### Generating, playing and recording DeepLight videos

-Requirements: OpenCV, Numpy, OpenGL (for OpenGL video player)
+Requirements: OpenCV, Numpy, OpenGL (for OpenGL video player), libxnvctrl-dev (for G-Sync)

 If you want to record new videos, you can use one of our pre-encoded (Alice in Wonder Land) from the following URL: